RTXteam/RTX-KG2/README.md

 # Is RTX-KG2 published?

-Plesae see our preprint: E.C.
+Please see our preprint: E.C.
 Wood, A.K.
 Glen, et al. _RTX-KG2: a system for building a semantically standardized knowledge graph for translational biomedicine._ bioRxiv (2021). [doi:10.1101/2021.10.17.464747](https://doi.org/10.1101/2021.10.17.464747).